OdiBodi/massive_framework/Assets/MassiveFramework/Plugins/I2/Localization/I2 Localization - Readme.txt

 -----------------------
  Version History
 -----------------------
+2.8.21
+NEW: Added "Untranslated" filter to the Term's list popup (thanks to @Hosnkobf)
+NEW: Option "Sort Rows" when exporting to CSV or Google Spreadsheet
+FIX: Fixed exception when saving languages without a name
+FIX: Compile errors when there was a class named Action in the project

 2.8.20
 NEW: Missing translations are now shown in the console log.
 FIX: Null Exception when running in 2021.3